 Be Your Own Pundit

 Get started with a map from our Library.
-Project red for Republican states and blue for Obama states.
+Use generic Democrat vs. Republican or select from a list of prospective nominees to forecast one or more possible 2016 match-ups.
+Choose red for Republican states and blue for Democrat states.
 For a deeper, more realistic experience, use the full palette of colors available for each party.
 Track states that are safe, likely or leaning each candidate’s way to see how solid their projected electoral total really is.
 Build maps and make changes with a touch.
 With the 270toWin iPad App, the election truly is in your hands.

 Save & Share Your Maps

-Your election scenarios are automatically saved, and can be shared via Facebook, Twitter or e-mail.
-Whether you want to create a single map, a series of maps to project for each possible Obama match-up, or a new map every day - you are only limited by the memory on your iPad.
+Your election scenarios are automatically saved, and can be shared via Facebook, Twitter, text or e-mail.
+Whether you want to create a single map, a series of maps to project possible 2016 scenarios, or a new map every day - you are only limited by the memory on your iPad.

 Go to the Library

-Approximately thirty 2012-election map templates, across six categories come with 270toWin.
-Educational on their own, any of these maps can serve as the starting point for your own 2012 forecast with a single touch.
+Approximately thirty-five election map templates come with 270toWin.
+Educational on their own, any of these maps can serve as the starting point for your own 2016 forecast with a single touch.

 Learn Election History